Canal do Otário

 Canal do Otário (lit.
 Sucker's Channel) is a Brazilian YouTube channel and website, created on February 3, 2012, by an anonymous user, whose host is a popular internet figure in Brazil, going by the name of "Otário Anonymous”.

 Otário investigates false advertising and rants about it on YouTube with a paper bag over his head.

+Origin

+The channel and website originated after the creator reported feeling cheated after buying a package of cookies that did not match the packaging, and feeling that everything around him was deceiving him.

 Anonymity

 In an interview with The Wall Street Journal, Otário said he cherishes his anonymity to protect his ability to speak freely and to allow viewers of all demographics to relate to him.
 In addition to the paper bag on his head, he wears a suit and white gloves to cover his race and age.
 His speech is distorted into a high-pitch, Mickey Mouse-like voice.

 During an interview with The Noite, hosted by Danilo Gentili on SBT, Otário said that his anonymity also helps him to stay safe from any threat to his security.